WTAM: Enter Gary Dee and Bruce Drennan

 Despite Bruce Drennan's open lobbying for the Sportsline slot, he was generally seen as a long shot to take over the program.
 Terry Pluto of the Akron Beacon Journal regarded Drennan as having "a voice that sounds as if he gargled with Drano" and in ranking probable Sportsline hosts, said of Drennan, "if nothing else, he's available".
 WWWE general manager Harvey Simms promised a permanent host by the end of 1987, to which Pete Franklin commented, "When Jack Kennedy was shot, they had a guy lined up in a few minutes, but it has taken them seven months to replace (me)... what that tells me is the new owners don't have the money to pay anybody."
-WWWE also conducted a newspaper poll to help choose Franklin's successor; Dan Coughlin, who also was a Sportsline fill-in host, retrospectively called the polling process less honest than the "fan vote" for the 1988 MLB All-Star Game and the Rolling Stone "Radio Station of the Year" poll that WMMS infamously rigged.
+WWWE also conducted a newspaper poll to help choose Franklin's successor; Dan Coughlin, who also was a Sportsline fill-in host, retrospectively called the polling process less honest than the "fan vote" for the 1988 MLB All-Star Game (where Oakland Athletics fans voted en masse for catcher Terry Steinbach) and the Rolling Stone "Radio Station of the Year" poll that WMMS infamously rigged.
 Drennan was chosen to host Sportsline on December 28, 1987, beating out WERE's Greg Brinda, setting off a war of words between the two—and between Franklin and Drennan—while Franklin committed to an interview on Brinda's competing show.